alainwolf/roll.urown.net/desktop/network/ssh.rst

 `Glibc support encryption by modifying the DNS <http://www.newfreesoft.com/programming/glibc_support_encryption_by_modifying_the_dns_5365/>`_.

-Unless :file:`/etc/resolv.conf` contains **edns0** and **trust-ad** as configuration options, programs who use the GNU C libary (glibc) like OpenSSH and many others, aren't able to see that the :term:`DNSSEC` validation was successful.
+Unless :file:`/etc/resolv.conf` contains **edns0** and **trust-ad** as configuration options, programs who use the GNU C library (glibc) like OpenSSH and many others, aren't able to see that the :term:`DNSSEC` validation was successful.

-Nowadys the :file:`/etc/resolv.conf` file is managed by systemd, NetworkManager, the resolvconf service or whatever you use as your :doc:`local DNS resolver <unbound>`.
-Its therefore no longer possible and not recomended to change anything in this file manually.
+Nowadays the :file:`/etc/resolv.conf` file is managed by systemd, NetworkManager, the resolvconf service or whatever you use as your :doc:`local DNS resolver <unbound>`.
+Its therefore no longer possible and not recommended to change anything in this file manually.

 As as described in the
 `manpage for resolv.conf(5) <https://manpages.ubuntu.com/manpages/focal/en/man5/resolv.conf.5.html>`_